GLOBAL MARKETS-Stimulus hopes boost stocks to record; bitcoin soars

 In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.6% to a record high.
 Japan's Nikkei .N225 rose 0.2% - just shy of a 29-year peak. .T

-Brent crude oil futures LCOc1 rose 1.2% to $51.71 a barrel, their highest since early March - before over-production fears and virus worries pushed oil prices off a cliff.
+Brent crude oil futures LCOc1 rose as much as 1.6% to their highest since early March - before over-production fears and virus worries pushed oil prices off a cliff.
 O/R

-"My suspicion is markets are inclined to extend this rally for two reasons," said Vishnu Varathan, head economist at Mizuho in Singapore, citing U.S. monetary policy support and vaccine rollouts.

-"If new infection numbers don't go crazy...I think there is some scope for a so-called Santa rally into the end of the year," he said.

-U.S. Federal Reserve Chairman Jerome Powell vowed on Wednesday to keep pouring cash in to markets until the U.S. economic recovery is secure.
+In further monetary support, U.S. Federal Reserve Chairman Jerome Powell vowed on Wednesday to keep pouring cash into markets until the U.S. economic recovery is secure.

 Better-than-expected labour data in Australia pushed the Aussie AUD= as high as $0.7624, its strongest since mid-2018.
 AUD/